 For more information please visit the Sport and Active Communities tab on the Student Portal.

 ANNUAL MEMBERSHIP

-We have a range of flexible memberships on offer for all our programmes and activities.
+We have a range of flexible memberships on offer for all our programmes and activities including our on-campus Gym.
 Look out for lots of taster sessions, free activities and subsidised memberships across the year.